Arnav-Bista/evolve/README.md

-# Constraints
+# Evolve

 ‼️ WASM Powered Demo at: https://arnavbista.com/projects/constraints

 ## What is it?

-`Constraints` is a personal project of mine inspired by my IB CS final year case study about Genetic Algorithms, and Constraints Programmings @ The University of St Andrews.
+`Evolve` is a personal project of mine inspired by my IB CS final year case study about Genetic Algorithms, and Constraints Programmings @ The University of St Andrews.
 It was interesting to see how we can solve (or approximate the solution) for problems where orthodox approaches fail